BruParis/RayTracing_OpenCL/README.md

 A quick ray tracey using GPU acceleration as a first use of OpenCL.
 The part of the code regarding OpenCL inititalization was made following tutorials at http://raytracey.blogspot.com/.

-For now, the ray tracer displays only spheres, using effects such as lighting, reflexion, refraction.
-Other features such as Anti-aliasing and BRDF are present in the code, but not effective.
+For now, the ray tracer displays only spheres, using effects such as lighting, reflexion, refraction, Anti-aliasing and BRDF.

 ## Dependencies
 OpenCL is obviously needed.
 Library file used in the code is
 ```</usr/include/CL/cl.hpp>```

 ## Build & Usage